-First, I would like to talk about standard displays and look at how colour is managed on the majority of screens we would use every day.
-Color management and colour space are important concepts when it comes to producing accurate and consistent colours on standard displays, such as computer monitors and televisions.
+First, I would like to discuss standard displays and look at how colour is managed on the majority of screens we use every day.
+Colour management and colour space are important concepts when it comes to producing accurate and consistent colours on standard displays, such as computer monitors and televisions.
 Colour management is the process of ensuring that colours are consistently represented across different devices and platforms.
 This is achieved by using colour profiles, which are essentially sets of data that describe the colour characteristics of a device or display.
 Colour profiles can be used to adjust the colours on a display to match a specific standard or to produce colours that are consistent across different devices .

 Virtual Reality Displays

-Another challenge with producing consistent colours in VR applications is that VR devices often have different display resolutions and pixel densities, which can also affect the way that colours are reproduced.
+Another challenge with producing consistent colours in VR applications is that VR devices often have different display resolutions and pixel densities, which can also affect the way colours are reproduced.
 For example, a VR device with a higher display resolution and pixel density will typically be able to reproduce colours with greater accuracy and detail than a VR device with a lower display resolution and pixel density.
 This can be particularly problematic when VR applications are designed to be used on a range of different devices, as it can be difficult to ensure that colours are accurately reproduced across all devices.

 Managing Colour in Unity

 In a linear colour space, colour values are proportional to the physical intensity of the light they represent.
 This means that if the colour value is doubled, the physical intensity of the light is also doubled.
-This is the way that light behaves in the real world and it is more physically accurate .
+This is the way that light behaves in the real world, and it is more physically accurate .

 A gamma-corrected colour space, on the other hand, uses a non-linear relationship between the colour values and the physical intensity of the light.
 This is done to compensate for the non-linear way that the human eye perceives light.
 Gamma correction is commonly used in displays and other devices that produce light, to make the image appear more visually consistent across different lighting conditions .